U.S. Government Student Aid

 The U.S. Department of Education does not provide funding to students enrolled in:

-• Any course which does not include an in-person component is ineligible for U.S. Federal loan funding including:
+• Any course that does not include an in-person component is ineligible for U.S. Federal loan funding including:

 • All distance education courses